costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 might come at an extra high cost to your intelligence.</p>

-> Mike Linksvayer speaks internationally and writes broadly.
-He is the first CTO and then Vice President of Creative Commons.
+> Mike Linksvayer is a dilettante of various free knowledge movements and a sub-dilettante critic of the same.